|

 low-productive individual peasant farmsteads large-scale socialist

-collective farms.
-The collectivization of agriculture enabled the
+collective farms. the collectivization of agriculture enabled the

 state to exercise direct administrative control over large